Spring Budget 2024 Predictions

 With the above in mind, what can we expect to see in the 2024 Spring Budget?
 Here are our predictions and what we’d like to see happen in March:

-Income Tax Cut
+Possible Income Tax Cuts

 There has been speculation that any headroom at all would be used on a Basic Rate tax cut.
 Hinting that the rate of income tax at the marginal rate could be reduced to 18%.